d8corp/rune-hub/README.md

 ### Nested effects
 ###### [🏠︎](#index) / [Effects](#effects) / Nested effects [↑](#basic-effects) [↓](#component-like-patterns)

-Effects can be nested.
+If an effect runs inside another effect, it runs as a nested effect.
 Nested effects subscribe to their own dependencies independently — changes to nested effect dependencies don't trigger the parent effect.
 When a parent effect re-runs, nested effects are automatically cleaned up:

 ```ts
 const count = () => 0